slip-slap/slip-slap.github.io/_posts/2018-01-29-computer-science-algorithm-art.md

 ---
 {% include JB/setup %}

 #### A
+The title is named as data structure and algorithm, why this ?
+It means in a program, you must have these two things.

+1. data structure to describe your problem.
+2. algorithm to solve your problem by your solution.
+- this is trivial, but you need to realize this, during the array copy program, the data structure is two array, target arrary and a blank array.
+Don't forgot another data struct.
+- pointer, yes it is trivial, but it is a data structure, we use an integer to stands for this.
+- After data structure well prepared, the algorithm begin.
+3. Keep this in mind, data structure and algorithm, you need both of them in a pgrogram.

+#### A
 1. When I watch how Abdul Bari write a program, or implement an algorithm!
 It's an art.
 He just do things in such an elegant and natural way.

-#### B
-1. When he implement the BFS algorithm, he write the pseudo code step by step.
+2. When he implement the BFS algorithm, he write the pseudo code step by step.
    You feel like it's not difficult, it's natural, eazy, elegant beautiful.
-2. When he describe KMP algorithm, how he use the counter in pattern and target string.
+3. When he describe KMP algorithm, how he use the counter in pattern and target string.